sbmraj03/To-Do-App/README.md

 - **Mark as Completed**: Mark tasks as completed with a checkbox.
 - **Mark as Important**: Mark tasks as important for priority handling.
 - **Delete Task**: Remove tasks from the list.
-- **Responsive Design**: Fully responsive design for desktop and mobile browsers.

 ## Technologies Used